-\paragraph{Evaluation Metrics} Following \citeauthor{yu-etal-2020-dialogue}, we evaluate our models using F1 score.
-Additionally, we calculate the mean reciprocal rank (MRR), which provides further insight into a model's performance.
+First, for relation extraction, we evaluate our models using F1 score, following \citet{yu-etal-2020-dialogue}, and additionally calculate the mean reciprocal rank (MRR), which provides further insight into a model's performance.
 For example, MRR is able to differentiate between a ground truth relation ranked 2nd or 10th, while the F1 score does not.
 In the dialogRE dataset, multiple relations may hold between a single pair of entities, so we use a variation of MRR which considers all ground truth relations, rather than just the highest-ranked ground truth relation.
-We compute MRR as where $\mathcal{E}$ is the set of entity-pairs, $\mathcal{R}$ is the set of relations, and rank\textsubscript{ij} is the ranking of the jth ground truth relation for dialogue $i$.

-To evaluate models in the explanation extraction task, we consider both automatic and manual evaluations.
-For automatic evaluations, we use a token-wise F1 score and exact match (\textbf{EM}); however, we only use this to measure baseline models as re-ranking models are encouraged to deviate from the labeled triggers.